Business For Good Podcast

 I usually don't tell periodic table jokes, but I feel like I'm out of my element doing it.
 Okay.
 So who are the first customers for Celium?
 You've launched in 2024, you have this factory, you've actually commercialized a product.
 Who, who's buying this stuff?

-This is a Danish brand from, from Denmark owned by, by Nicola Roofstrop and Andite Roofstrop.
+This is a Danish brand from, from Denmark owned by, by Nikolaj Reffstrup and Ditte Roofstrop.
 Great guys, also it's their, their partners in, in that startup LLBMH bought the Gani like five years ago or 50 percent of it.
 So it's a, an upcoming brand in the fashion world.
 It started like a small brand is being growing.

 It [00:32:00] was one of the fastest growing brands for, for fashion in the planet, and they're very brave.
 They operate like a tech company and it's the only.
 Fashion brand that operates like that, that we know of.
 So very fast.
 They're very brave that they, they, they believe in, in the Jeff Bezos ethos of move fast and break things.